 Next, apply certain filters to segment your keyword groups.
 This will help you focus your optimization efforts moving forward.
 This is extremely helpful for larger websites that are tracking thousands of keywords.

-A note for seoClarity users: For your model to work you need to update the variable in the top right-hand corner next to “All Tags”.
+A note for seoClarity users: For your model to work you need to update the variable in the top right-hand corner next to “All Tags.”
 By default, the forecasting model assumes all keywords will achieve first page rankings.
-While we should all strive for that coveted top spot, I tend to forecast using percentage increases.
+While we should all strive for that coveted top spot and a high CTR, I tend to forecast using percentage increases.
 If you are unsure of what percentage to set I recommend either 10% or 15% as a safe assumption.

 Step 4: Identify Opportunities for Improvement